 This brings us to our next point:

-This is the type of feedback that a design leader may give their team member to help push them to think of creative solutions.
+A design leader may give their team member to help push them to think of creative solutions.
 Instead of outright giving an answer, they can probe and nudge them towards a solution.
 For the sake of clarity, we’ll call this method “growth feedback”.

 Growth feedback: “I like how this email header is looking, but there seems to be some overlap between the text and illustration.
 How would you improve this?
 Consider that someone opening an email will need to be able to digest the content quickly!”

 As a non-designer, don’t try to tell designers how to design—you’re not the expert here.
 Instead, tell them what you’re looking for and where the design is currently falling flat.
-This can include sharing context like:

-It’s better to help your designers understand the why behind the changes to ensure they’re not designing in the dark.
+Help your designers understand the why behind the changes to ensure they’re not designing in the dark.
 Describing the problems ensures that you don’t have to provide the same feedback the next time they work on a similar project.

 Are you using design management tools with your team to ensure that feedback and design collaboration are encouraged from both ends?

-Some tools to consider include:
+Some design management tools to consider include:

 InVision interviewed several designers to learn about the worst feedback they’d ever received from a client.
-This list included feedback like:

 If you want to avoid ever seeing your words in an article like this, then always be descriptive with your feedback.
-When sharing feedback, try including some of these elements:

 Bad feedback: “My wife’s favorite color is blue.
 Can we make the site more blue?”